Admissions Requirements | Application Process (how it works) | Deadlines or Search Individual Program Deadlines

 - Deadlines: The readmission application and all supporting materials must be submitted by the application deadline.

-- Test Scores: The Department may require new Test scores (GRE/GMAT/TOEFL) and transcripts.
+• Test Scores: The Department may require new Test scores (GRE/GMAT/TOEFL/IELTS) and transcripts.

-- Catalog Year: students who are readmitted must meet the degree requirements and policies in the Graduate Catalog in effect at the time of readmission.
+• Catalog Year: Students who are readmitted must meet the admission standards and degree requirements and policies in the Graduate Catalog in effect at the time of readmission.

-- Prior Coursework taken at USF: coursework taken at USF prior to readmission may be accepted toward the degree requirements at the discretion of the Department.
-However, all coursework taken when previously enrolled as a graduate student is included in the overall GPA.
+• Prior Coursework taken at USF: Coursework taken at USF prior to readmission may be accepted toward the degree requirements at the discretion of the Department.
+However, all coursework taken when previously enrolled as a graduate student will be included in the overall GPA.
 Refer to the Time Limit Policy for time limits on coursework applied toward the degree.
-Students who completed required coursework and were previously in doctoral candidacy do not have to retake courses that are out of compliance wit the time limit requirement unless determined by the program.
+Students who completed required coursework and were previously in doctoral candidacy do not have to retake courses that are out of compliance with the time limit requirement unless determined necessary by the program.
 Students may be required to take new coursework at the program’s discretion.
 The decision to accept courses previously transferred to USF and applied toward the degree is at the discretion of the program.
 There is no time limitation for waived hours from a completed master's degree used toward a doctoral degree.

-- Doctoral Candidacy: Students who are readmitted to a doctoral program who were previously admitted to doctoral candidacy may retain their candidacy status at the discretion of the Department, College, and Graduate School.
-Students must file an approved request for Readmission to Doctoral Candidacy Form through Graduate School procedures.
+• Doctoral Candidacy: Students who are readmitted to a doctoral program who were previously admitted to doctoral candidacy may retain their candidacy status at the discretion of the Department, College, and Office of Graduate Studies.
+Students must file an approved request for Readmission to Doctoral Candidacy Form through Office of Graduate Studies procedures.
 Once approved, the Candidacy date is effective as of the semester of readmission.

-- Dissertation Hours: Students must enroll for two hours of dissertation per the enrollment policy, plus an additional three dissertation hours for a total of five dissertation hours in their first semester.
+• Dissertation Hours: Students must enroll for two hours of dissertation credit per the enrollment policy, plus an additional three dissertation hours for a total of five dissertation hours in their first semester.
 Programs may require additional hours.

 A change of graduate program allows a student to withdraw from his/her current graduate program and enter into a different graduate program.
 A change of graduate program: